 8 things people hate most about your customer care.
 And how to fix it

-Support centers are high-stress environments.
-Most incoming calls are complaints, and so understandably, the people calling aren’t in the best of moods.
+Most incoming calls are complaints, and understandably, the people calling aren’t in the best of moods.
 It isn’t easy to motivate agents to thrive in this environment.
 And since many customer support centers are still treated as cost centers, budgets are tight.
 Calls often exceed the number of agents available, leading to high call volumes.
-Often agents handle calls back to back.
-And sometimes even managing calls and chats simultaneously.
+Often agents handle calls back-to-back.
+And, sometimes they must even manage calls and chats simultaneously.

 Let’s delve into each problem and see how it can be solved in efficient, cost-effective ways: